newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/certificate-formation.md

 displayname: certificate-formation
 ---

-A **Certificate of Formation** confirms the formation of your business as one of the following:
+A **Certificate of Formation** confirms the `formation of your business|business-structure-learn-more` as one of the following:
 * Corporation
 * Limited Liability Company (LLC)
 * Limited Partnership (LP)